jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

-Please follow dependency versions listed in the table above and use it as a guide when setting up your Spring Boot projects using VMware GemFire.
+Please follow dependency versions listed in the table above and use it as a guide when setting up your Spring Boot projects using [vmware-gemfire-name].

 Again, the best way to setup your Spring Boot projects is by first,